bamru-truck/bamru_truck/playbooks/roles/gpsd/README.md

 # Installing and configuring gpsd

-This moule is tested to work with this sort of reciever:
+This module is tested to work with this sort of reciever:

 http://www.amazon.com/GlobalSat-BU-353-S4-USB-Receiver-Black/dp/B008200LHW